Sunday, August 16, 2020

 • Testers are often asked for help when a problem occurs on production, because they often know more about the context and how and why a feature was built the way it is in production.
 The tester is taken away from the planned test to help someone in need.
 Such tasks cannot be planned.

 These are all tasks that impact how far the estimation deviates from the actual time needed to perform a regression test.
-So, if you get asked how much time you need to test, my suggestion is to provide a rough estimate and add the disclaimer "...if we don't find any anomalies."
+So, if you get asked how much time you need to test, my suggestion is to provide a rough estimate and add the disclaimer "...if we don't find any anomalies.
+Everything changes with every new bug we find".

 T. Zelger, August 2020